yeisonLucio/bit-cenisoft-bs-api/README.md

 ## Running

-1. Enable a mongodb server instance on the localhost:27017 or set the path to it at `db.js` file.
+1. Enable a mongodb server instance at localhost:27017 or set a different path at `db.js` file.

 2. Turn on the Server API